pyeve/eve/docs/config.rst

 ``filter``                      Database query used to retrieve and validate
                                 data.
-If omitted, by default the whole collection is retrievied.
+If omitted, by default the whole collection is retrieved.
 See :ref:`filter`.

 ``projection``                  Fieldset exposed by the endpoint.
 If omitted,
                                 by default all fields will be returned to the